-- When evaluating the need for standby generation, consider the cost of a power outage to your business.
+- Standby generation can avoid the cost of a power outage to your business.

-- Leasing programs work well for projects where backup power is not required on a continual basis.
+- Leasing programs work well when backup power is not required on a continual basis.

 - Automatic transfer switches are often required on large generators.

-For a grocery store, a one-hour outage would mean loss of business, but an outage lasting more than one hour could also result in considerable product loss.
+For a grocery store, an outage lasting more than one hour could also result in considerable product loss.
 A standby generator could save a large grocery store $50,000 to $80,000 per day in food spoilage losses and lost customer revenues.

-Hospitals may only require 40 to 50 hours of standby generation in a given year, but hospital personnel must consider the welfare of their patients; access to backup power could be a life saver.
-When Superstorm Sandy hit the east coast, one hospital remained operational because of a natural gas backup system; other hospitals had to evacuate patients.
-Over 450,000 businesses in New York and New Jersey were affected by Sandy; costing $30 billion or more in lost revenue.
+Hospitals may only require 40 to 50 hours of standby generation in a given year, but hospital personnel must consider the welfare of their patients; access to backup power could be a lifesaver.
+When Superstorm Sandy hit the East Coast, one hospital remained operational because of a natural gas backup system; other hospitals had to evacuate patients.

-Large generators often require automatic transfer switches (ATS), which disconnect the generator from the grid to prevent back feeding of power into utility lines (a safety issue); particularly when a lineman is making repairs during an outage.
-During a brownout or blackout, an ATS will start the generator and transfer the power automatically.
-Properly designed systems may also include a coolant block heater, battery charger and plant exerciser.
+Large generators usually require automatic transfer switches (ATS), which disconnect the generator from the grid to prevent back feeding of power into utility lines (a safety issue); particularly when a lineman is making repairs during an outage.
+During that time, the ATS will start the generator and transfer the power automatically.
+Properly designed systems may also include a coolant block heater, battery charger, and plant exerciser.

-The total system operates automatically in a matter of seconds, and most are protected for high oil temperature, low coolant level, high engine temperature (liquid cooled), over-crank and over-speed.
+The total system operates automatically in a matter of seconds, and most are protected against high oil temperature, low coolant level, high engine temperature (liquid cooled), over-crank, and over-speed.
 The plant exerciser automatically starts the generator at preset intervals, charging the starting batteries and bringing the engine up to operating temperature.
-This helps to ensure that the generator will be in good working condition when needed.
+This ensures that the generator will be in good working condition when needed.

 Selecting a system